-Impact Management Actions Implementation Monitori ng Responsible person Method of implementation Timeframe for implementation Respo nsible person Frequency Evidence of compliance Identification of access restricted areas is to be informed by the environmental assessment, site walk through and any additional areas identified during development; dEO/cEO in consultation with ECO Spatially demarcate access restricted areas informed by the BA Report Pre- construction ECO Once, prior to construction Access restricted areas are identified and provided in a spatial format. - Erect, demarcate and maintain a temporary barrier with clear signage around the perimeter of any access restricted area, colour coding could be used if appropriate; and dEO/cEO in consultation with ECO Erect appropriate temporary barriers around access restricted areas.
-At the commencement and for the duration of the construction phase ECO Monthly Access restricted areas are closed-off through temporary barriers and barriers are maintained to a sufficient standard.
+Impact Management Actions Implementation Monitori ing Responsible person Method of implementation Timeframe for implementation Respo nsible person Frequency Evidence compliance Identification of access restricted areas is to be informed by the environmental assessment, site walk through and any additional areas identified during development; dEO/cEO in consultation with ECO Spatially demarcate access restricted areas informed by the BA Report Pre- construction ECO Once, prior to construction Access restricted areas are identified and provided in spatial format.
+Erect, demarcate and maintain a temporary barrier with clear signage around the perimeter of any access restricted area, colour coding could be used if appropriate; and dEO/cEO in consultation with ECO Erect appropriate temporary barriers around access restricted areas.
+At the commencement and for the duration of the construction phase ECO Monthly Access restricted areas are closed-off through temporary barriers are maintained to a sufficient standard.
 Unauthorised access and development related activity inside access restricted areas is prohibited.
-Contractor / dEO / cEO Erect appropriate temporary barriers around access restricted areas and provide clear signage of restricted status During the construction phase ECO Monthly and as and when required Photographic evidence and notes of compliance that no unauthorised access or activities has taken place within the access restricted areas.
+Contractor / dEO / cEO Erect appropriate temporary barriers around access restricted areas and provide clear signage of restricted status During the construction phase ECO Monthly and as and when required Photographic evidence and notes compliance the no unauthorised access activities had taken place within the access restricted areas.